So you’ve decided to write a nonfiction book.

-You can download our free nonfiction book writing template to help you get started.
+You can download our free template for writing a nonfiction book to help you get started.

 While sitting down and writing your nonfiction book might seem hard, you’ve actually done the hardest part already: you’ve identified your audience and the key problem you’re going to help them solve and you’ve created a thorough, solid outline.

 All you really have to do is flesh it out!